WrigglyTentacles/scryptyx/README.md

 - Change the .env to use your desired port/ip to run this on.
 - npm run start

-### Stack used npm, expressjs, standard javascript, html, css, linux, bash
+### Stack uses npm, expressjs, standard javascript, html, css, linux, bash